szilard/datascience-latency/README.md

 ### Latency numbers every data scientist should know

-Analytical tasks vary on a huge scale of bith sophistication and utilization of computational resources.
+Analytical tasks vary on a huge scale of both sophistication and utilization of computational resources.
 Computational time will depend on several factors (e.g. software tool, hardware, tuning etc.) and thus will vary even for the same task.
 However, it is useful to know at least the *order of magnitude* of CPU time